userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ### int main()

-Finally, after writing down the dynamic config values into file at `taxi-config.fs-cache-path`, we add our component to the `components::MinimalServerComponentList()`, and start the server with static config `kStaticConfig`.
+Finally, after writing down the dynamic config values into file at `taxi-config-fallbacks.fallback-path`, we add our component to the `components::MinimalServerComponentList()`, and start the server with static config `kStaticConfig`.